-Since the time of Abraham, we see that God has chosen a people to join with Him in seeking restoration of relationship with all of humanity.
+Scripture explains how humanity chose to rebel against God.
+And He has been pursuing the restoration of His relationship with us.
+God has chosen a people to join with Him in seeking restoration of relationship with all of humanity.

-Jesus Christ came as the Word of God in human form to model God’s heart and His way of living.
+Consequently, Jesus Christ came as the Word of God in human form to model God’s heart for humanity.
 Through His death and resurrection, He paid the debt for our sins.
-He makes it possible for all who will believe to be transformed into ambassadors of God, initiating reconciliation with peoples of every tribe, nation, and language.
+In fact, He makes it possible for all who will believe to be transformed into ambassadors of God.
+In turn, they become a part of initiating reconciliation with peoples of every tribe, nation, and language.

-We live in a postmodern world that believes there is no absolute truth and that truth is relative.
-In this postmodern pluralistic culture, how can we present the uniqueness of Jesus Christ?
+In reality, we live in a postmodern world that believes there is no absolute truth and that truth is relative.
+So, how in this postmodern pluralistic culture, can we present the uniqueness of Jesus Christ?

 For us, as disciples of Jesus Christ, the Word of God is our guide in our journey and ministry.

-In the Word of God, the uniqueness of Jesus Christ is evident.
+In fact, in the Word of God, the uniqueness of Jesus Christ is evident.

 The God of the Bible is the only God who manifested Himself through His own son, Jesus Christ (John 3:16).

 Jesus is not one of the many ways to God—He is the only way.